area9innovation/flow9/tools/dsl/registry/readme.md

 # TODO

+- Redo all languages to use this registry

+- What about the common runtime, runtime and native fns?

 - What about compilers and typing?
 We could do:
   - "lambda => flow-syntax" for compilers
   - "lambda => lambda+type" for typing

+- Hook up compilers

 - Challenge: If we compile lambda+array to flow, we might have special rules that work for array.

-- Hook up compilers

-- Redo all languages to use this registry

-- Rework the AstEnv to be the egraph

 - Do we really need the phases?

 - Should we have another representation of languages that is not strings?

+- Rework the AstEnv to be the egraph